-\Laboratory Science: BIOL 113, 119, 211, 212, 222, 250, CHEM 113, 115, 116, PHYS 115, 120, 201, 202, GEOL 105, 111, 120, 122, 125, 141, 151, 152, 175, 190, 210, 220, 230, 270, 280, 285, 289, 290, 291, 293, MET 115.
+Laboratory Science: BIOL 113, 119, 211, 212, 222, 250, CHEM 113, 115, 116, PHYS 115, 120, 201, 202, GEOL 105, 111, 120, 122, 125, 141, 151, 152, 175, 190, 210, 220, 230, 270, 280, 285, 289, 290, 291, 293, MET 115.
 See the Mesalands Community College Catalog for descriptions.
+MATH 101, 107, 110, 112, 141, 142, STAT 213

-\\MATH 101, 107, 110, 112, 141, 142, STAT 213
+Writing: General Education Competency Assessment Directions

-Writing: General Education Competency Assessment Directions (All courses not specifically identified in abovementioned General Education Competencies Reporting Schedule; every semester)
+(All courses not specifically identified in abovementioned General Education Competencies Reporting Schedule; every semester)

-- 1. In support of the College's Writing Across the Curriculum1 initiative, specific full-time and adjunct faculty (see General Education Competency Reporting Schedule on previous page) will be required to have their students write some type of paper (research paper, review of literature, reflective paper, critique, analysis of case studies, project report, book report, portfolio, journals, lab report, essay, essay exam, chapter review/summary, etc.).
+- In support of the College's Writing Across the Curriculum1 initiative, full-time and adjunct faculty teaching specific courses (see the General Education Competency Reporting Schedule above) will be required to have their students write some type of paper (research paper, review of literature, reflective paper, critique, analysis of case studies, project report, book report, portfolio, journals, lab report, essay, essay exam, chapter review/summary, etc.).
 Please note that this assessment of writing must be completed in every course you teach every semester based on the General Education Competency Reporting Schedule located on the previous page.
 The paper should be evaluated using the Writing Rubric (Appendix D).
 The following steps are necessary to complete this effort: - a.
 Identify an assignment that involves writing some type of paper.
-This written assignment should support at least one of the course objectives. - b.
+This written assignment should support at least one of the course objectives /student learning outcomes listed on the course syllabus.
+This specific course objective must be included in the left hand column of Table 1 (see below). - b.
 Distribute a copy of the Writing Rubric (Appendix D) to each student.
 This will identify to the student what is expected of them and how the paper will be graded. - c.
 Assess the papers using the Writing Rubric (Appendix D).
 Only assess those criteria that are appropriate to your specific writing assignment.

-All full-time and adjunct faculty are required to assess the writing competency in each one of their courses and complete and submit a General Education Competency Assessment Report (Appendix E) at the end of each semester for every course.
-This General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education writing competency as identified in and measured by the Writing Rubric as well as develop an Action Plan to improve upon those writing criteria.
-The Report also requires faculty to "close the loop" by explaining how the assessment data was used to improve writing in future courses.
+Full-time and adjunct faculty teaching specific courses are required to assess the writing competency in each of those courses and complete and submit a Writing - General Education Competency Assessment Report (Appendix E) at the end of each semester.
+This Writing - General Education Competency Assessment Report provides a means to document whether or not students are accomplishing the general education writing competency and associated course objective/student learning outcome as identified in and measured by the Writing Rubric as well as develop an Action Plan to improve upon those writing criteria.
+The Report also requires faculty to "close the loop" by explaining how past assessment data was used to improve writing in future courses as outlined in your past semester's Action Plan.
+Please contact Tom Morris for the Action Plan you identified the last time you taught this course.
+You will be expected to report on the results of that Action Plan in the right hand column of Table 2.